hasc0/carp/README.md

 # carp
-## a simple (somewhat filetype agnostic) whitespace stripper
+## a simple (overbuilt), somewhat filetype agnostic whitespace stripper

-At the moment, this does nothing and is heavily WIP.

 Created to work on basic Rust skills and knowledge.